nodejs/node/GOVERNANCE.md

 Mention @nodejs/collaborators in the issue to notify other Collaborators about the nomination.

 The nomination passes if no Collaborators oppose it after one week.
-If a Collaborator opposes the nomination, the TSC may still choose to approve it.
 Otherwise, the nomination fails.

 Prior to the public nomination, the Collaborator initiating it can seek feedback from other Collaborators in private using